caesarmario/big-mart-sales-preprocessing-SAS-studio/README.md

 ![Hypo 5](https://github.com/caesarmario/big-mart-sales-preprocessing-SAS-studio/blob/main/Hypothesis/Hypo_5.png)<br>
 ▶ **Conclusion**: H0 accepted <br>
 👉 It can be seen that the number of “Supermarket Type1” reached its peak in 1987 with 932 outlets. <br>
-👉 However, in 2007, the number of “Supermarket Type1” only 926 outlets. <br>
+👉 However, in 2007, the number of “Supermarket Type1” only 926 outlets.
+<br><br>
 [![](https://img.shields.io/badge/back%20to%20top-%E2%86%A9-blue)](#-table-of-contents)
 <br><br>